Validation of Tags

 - Bears can only be checked at an official bear check station.

-- It is mandatory for the successful bear hunter to remove or allow to be removed a premolar (tooth) from the carcass.
-This tooth shall be sealed in the envelope attached to the check card and left with the check station operator.
+It is mandatory for the successful bear hunter to remove or allow to be removed a premolar (tooth) from the carcass. is tooth shall be sealed in the envelope attached to the check card and left with the check station operator.

 - Deer must be checked at either a check station, or by using the telephone or Internet checking system.
 All deer killed after the first Saturday in January must be checked by telephone or Internet.